subhk/ContourDynamics.jl/docs/src/examples/beta_plane_vortex_drift.md

 The default `demo` preset preserves the literature model and vortex parameters but reduces contour resolution and duration.
 The `paper` preset restores ``n_\beta=50`` and ``t=28``.
-Neither preset is an exact reproduction because this package evaluates velocity directly on contours instead of using the paper's contour-advective semi-Lagrangian grid inversion.
+Neither preset is an exact reproduction.
+The analytic beta-plane correction described above evaluates velocity directly on contours instead of using the paper's contour-advective semi-Lagrangian grid inversion.

 Run the default demonstration with: